atym-io/getting-started/README.md

 Getting Started with Atym
 ==========================
-This repository contains materials and sample code for building applications with the Atym Platform, including the Atym toolchain for C/C++ via a **dev container**.
+This repository contains materials and sample code for building applications with the Atym Platform, including the Atym toolchain for C/C++ via a **[dev container](https://code.visualstudio.com/docs/remote/containers-tutorial)**, which can also be run in VSCode or interactively.
-[Dev containers](https://code.visualstudio.com/docs/remote/containers-tutorial) are essentially a Docker container image that is specifically configured to provide a complete development environment.
-When working with this dev container, it will run locally on your development machine (via VS Code) and the Atym toolchain runs within that container.
-**Note:** The included dev container can also be run interactively, without the need for VSCode.

 ## Getting Started